gflohr/qgoda-site/en/docs/multilanguage-configuration.md

       lingua: en
 ```

 This would set `V:asset.lingua` to `en` for all files in the top-level directory `/en` and addtionally for all files that have names ending in `.en.md`.
-See [% q.lanchor(name='defaults') %] and [% q.lanchor('pattern-lists') %] for more information.
+See [@ q.lanchor(name='defaults') @] and [@ q.lanchor(name='pattern-lists') @] for more information.

 ## Language-Independent Identifier `asset.name`

 All language variants of the same content should share a common property that acts as a link between them.
-Although you are free to use any vbariable name that you like, `V:asset.name` is used throughout this documentation.
+Although you are free to use any variable name you like, `V:asset.name` is used throughout this documentation.

 For obvious reasons, this identifier will always be configured in the document front matter.